Dennis & Winningham Law

 • Resources-While we offer the personal attention of a smaller law firm, we have extensive resources available that will help build a solid case.
 We have investigators who will thoroughly investigate your accident to prove liability, expert witnesses who can testify on your behalf, and the necessary resources to go to trial when necessary.

-• Reputation—Dennis and King Law has built a solid reputation in the legal industry.
+• Reputation-Dennis & Winningham Law has built a solid reputation in the legal industry.
 We are known and respected for our experience, knowledge, and ability to achieve wins for our clients.

-• Track Record of Success—You want lawyers who are exemplary negotiators as well as aggressive litigators and those who have a track record of success for their clients.
-Dennis and King Law offer those abilities and traits as well as much more.
+• Track Record of Success-You want lawyers who are exemplary negotiators as well as aggressive litigators and those who have a track record of success for their clients.
+Dennis & Winningham Law offer those abilities and traits as well as much more.

 You Are Our Top Priority

-Dennis and King are old-fashion Chattanooga drunk driving lawyers who limit the number of cases we take so we can give top-flight personal service.
+Dennis & Winningham Law are old-fashion Chattanooga drunk driving lawyers who limit the number of cases we take so we can give top-flight personal service.
 We are not a big “settlement mill” that will merely process your case.
 We maintain a statewide reputation for the care we take with each of our clients.
-Experience the Dennis and King difference.
+Experience the Dennis & Winningham Law difference.

 Our success is attributed to the combination of experience, expertise, and exceptional dedication to the needs of every client.
 Many accidents are caused by negligence, so it is imperative that anyone involved in an accident contact an experienced Chattanooga injury attorney.
 Please remember that it is vital to act swiftly after you’ve been injured.
 The sooner you involve a Chattanooga drunk driving accident lawyer, the better we will be able to preserve evidence, gather essential witnesses and address any other important factors.